Table of contents: Teves support ↓ Girling support ↓ Teves and Girling calipers ↓ Teves support ↓ Girling support ↓ Teves and Girlittg calipers ↓

 Teves and Girling calipers

 14. Clean the caliper, piston, disc and pads from dust and dirt.
-Remove rust from pad and disc base plates.
+Clean the pad and disc support plates from rust.

-15. Push the piston all the way into the cylinder using the G-clamp and bar.
+15. Push the piston completely into the cylinder using the G-clamp and block.

 16. Position the brake pads on the caliper frame.

-17. Note that the new brake pad set includes four self-locking bolts that are only used with Girling calipers.
+17. Note that the new brake pads come with four self-locking bolts that are only used with Girling calipers.

 18. Position the caliper on the pads, then insert and tighten the two guide pins.

-20. Screw the piston into the cylinder so that new brake pads can be placed.
-On calipers with a piston diameter of 38 mm (with chassis 89JA225957), 38 instead of 36, Audi recommends using tool no. 3131.
-You can use circlip pliers instead (photo).
-Install heat shield.
+20. Screw the piston into the cylinder to accommodate the new brake pads.
+The calipers have a 38mm piston (with chassis 89JA225957), marked with the number 38 instead of 36, Audi recommends using tool #3131.
+Snap ring pliers can be used instead (photo).
+Install the heat shield.

 21. Position the brake pads on the caliper frame.